bazhdarrzgar/30_Days_Of_Python/18_Day_Regular_expressions/18_regular_expressions.md

 match_replaced = re.sub('[Pp]ython', 'JavaScript', txt, re.I)
 print(match_replaced)  # JavaScript is the most beautiful language that a human being has ever created.
 ```

-Let us add one more example.
-The following string is really hard to read unless we remove the % symbol.
-Replacing the % with an empty string will clean the text.

 ```py